-Research is not produced in a vacuum.
-The type of topic that interests you, the questions you generate and even your preferred referencing style are all informed by a specific method and theory - a particular way of writing, thinking and speaking about knowledge that seems normal or taken for granted.
-This paper will introduce students to key research methods and methodologies that cut across the disciplines of media, film and communication studies.
-Students will learn how methodologies produce research in particular ways, situate their own research within methodological practices and apply critical concepts and methods from media, film and communication studies to the development of their chosen MFCO 490 research project.
+This paper introduces students to key conceptual frameworks methodologies that cut across the disciplines of media, film and communication studies.
+Students will learn how academic disciplines produce research in particular ways, and work towards situating their own research within media, film and communication studies to the development of their chosen Honours dissertation project.
 We will also discuss the mechanics of writing, formatting and collating material for a thesis.

 |Paper title||Advanced Media, Film and Communication Theory|

 |Subject||Media, Film and Communication|

 - 54 300-level MFCO or FIME points

 - Paper Structure